murphyk/iclr25/_posts/2025-04-28-distill-example.md

 ## Sampling and Straightness Misnomer

-A common belief is that the two frameworks are different in sampling: Flow matching is deterministic and with "straight" paths, while diffusion model sampling is stochastic and with curved paths.
+A common thought is that the two frameworks are different in sampling: Flow matching is deterministic and with "straight" paths, while diffusion model sampling is stochastic and with curved paths.
 Let's discuss it first.

-Deterministic sampling is simpler, which we focus on for now.
+We will focus on deterministic sampling first which is simpler.
 Imagine you want to use your trained denoiser model to transform random noise into a datapoint.
-Recall that the DDIM sampler iteratively updates samples by $${\bf z}_{s} = \alpha_{s} \hat{\bf x} + \sigma_{s} \hat{\boldsymbol \epsilon}$$.
-Interestingly, rearranging terms it can be expressed in the following formulation, applicable to several different network outputs and reparametrizations:
+Recall that the DDIM update is given by $${\bf z}_{s} = \alpha_{s} \hat{\bf x} + \sigma_{s} \hat{\boldsymbol \epsilon}$$.
+Interestingly, rearranging terms it can be expressed in the following formulation, applicable to several network outputs and reparametrizations:

 $$
 \begin{equation}